UNINETTSigma2/documentation/jobs/job_scripts.md

   Required by all jobs.
 - `--time`, which specifies how long a job should be allowed to run.
 If it has not finished within that time, it will be cancelled.
-  Required by all jobs except *optimist* jobs, where it is forbidden.

 The other parameters will be described in the sub pages for each cluster.